Gaussian processes: inference#

 """

-- x (jax.numpy.ndarray): Input data points of shape (n, d), where n is the number of points and d is the number of dimensions.
+- x (jax.numpy.ndarray): input data points of shape (n, d), where n is the number of points and d is the number of dimensions

-- kernel_func (function): Kernel function to use.
-Default is rbf_kernel.
+- kernel_func (function): kernel function

-- numpyro.sample: A sample from the Multivariate Normal distribution representing the function values at input points.
+- numpyro.sample: a sample from the Multivariate Normal distribution representing the function values at input points

 """